 WynBay VETDSS Cluster is based on the Home-Host School Model.
 It has been running for over 10 years in partnership with 21 secondary education providers within Wyndham and Hobsons Bay regions.

 The Home-Host School Model of VET Delivered to Secondary Schools is an administrative agreement developed through partnerships between government and catholic schools in the Wyndham and Hobsons Bay areas.

 - The ‘Host’ school is the school or provider who opens their VET subjects to any students in the region, ‘hosting’ the students, who are enrolled at another school or agency.

 - The ‘Home’ school is the school or agency at which the student is enrolled for the bulk of their secondary studies.

-The Home-Host Model was set up in response to high demand for VET programs and the huge cost to schools providing VET courses.
-For the students in the Wyndham and Hobsons Bay region can access 38 different VET courses.
-For the schools, this model allows them to be able to cover the costs of developing, providing and resourcing these programs.
+The Home-Host Model was set up in response to the high demand for VET programs and the huge cost to schools providing VET courses.
+The students in the Wyndham and Hobsons Bay region can access 38 different VET courses.
+For the schools, this model allows them to be able to cover the costs of developing, providing, and resourcing these programs.